-Understand the indicators
+Know the indicators

-You can be careful but things can still happen.
-Recognize the signs of heat exhaustion and heat-related sicknesses: nausea, dizziness, headache, rapid heartbeat, pain in your chest, issues with breathing, and more.
-If you are out of your home and show any of these symptoms, seek air-conditioned shelter immediately.
-If you are not feeling better within 30 minutes or are having trouble breathing, loss of consciousness, or any chest pain, call your doctor as soon as possible or go to the nearest ER.
+You can be careful but things can still go wrong.
+Recognize the symptoms of heat exhaustion and heat-related ailments: nausea, dizziness, headache, rapid heartbeat, chest pain, issues with breathing, and more.
+If you are out of your home and show any of these symptoms, seek air-conditioned shelter as soon as possible.
+If you do not feel better within 30 minutes or are having breathing problems, loss of consciousness, or chest pains, call your doctor immediately or go to the nearest emergency room.

 Have your air conditioning system checked as soon as possible